Deutsch: Seetang / Español: Alga marina / Português: Alga marinha / Français: Algue marine / Italiano: Alga marina

 Seaweed is found in oceans worldwide, commonly along rocky shorelines and beaches.
 It ranges from small, edible varieties like nori to large kelp forests that serve as marine ecosystems.
 In the travel context, seaweed is associated with unique cultural, environmental, and recreational activities, making it a key element of coastal and marine tourism.

-Destinations with rich seaweed biodiversity often integrate it into local traditions, gastronomy, and wellness practices, offering travellers a chance to connect with the ocean’s resources in meaningful ways.
+Destinations with rich seaweed biodiversity often integrate it into local traditions, gastronomy, and wellness practices, offering travellers a chance to connect with the Ocean’s resources in meaningful ways.

 Applications of Seaweed in Travel